 KQK's fund-raising page for the Samaritans 5K

-This will be my fourth year running the Samaritans 5K Run/Walk for suicide prevention.
-Samaritans focuses a lot of their work on the support of suicide survivors (the close loved ones of people who died by suicide).
-But, in addition, they provide a 24/7/365 hotline for people struggling with suicidal thoughts and distressing situations.
+This will be my fifth year running the Samaritans 5K Run/Walk for suicide prevention.
+Samaritans is an excellent organization provides a 24/7/365 hotline for people struggling with suicidal thoughts and distressing situations.
 They also support the nationwide Crisis Text Line, which is an invaluable resource.
-Because all of the Samaritans’ services are free, they have to raise money, which is what I’m doing here.
+They host groups for people dealing with the loss of loved ones to suicide and for those who are dealing with the struggle of suicidal thoughts.

 Please consider donating to the Samaritans under my fundraising page.
 Last year I raised over a $1000 with your help and it was a great team effort.